tortellini-tools/action/DESIGN.md

 ### Single repo

+This mode targets engineers.

-Using action for single repo is very similar to multi repo, but works on the currently checkout repository instead of a list of URLs.
+Using the GitHub Action for a single repo is very similar to using it for multiple repositories, but works on the currently checked out repository instead of on a list of URLs.

 ```yaml
 on: